codacy/pulse-user-docs/docs/metrics/lead-cycle-time.md

         Note that this change doesn't affect the overall calculation of the lead time or cycle time metrics.

+    [See here](../one-click-integrations/jira-integration.md#collected-data) how Pulse collects issue status data from Jira.

 ## Lead time

 Time between creating an issue in the backlog and completing the issue.

-Pulse calculates lead time for completed issues, taking into account that issues can transition from **Completed** back to another status.
+Pulse calculates lead time for completed issues, taking into account that issues can transition from **completed** back to another state.

 ```text
 last issue completed timestamp - issue created timestamp